10 Ways to Take Care of Yourself When Stressed // On the Trip Side

 Two // Get Nourished

 This is one of the reasons why I’ve started a new series that’ll drop every Tuesday called: Tasty Tuesdays.
-I’ve so excited to share these with you.
+I’m so excited to share these with you.

 Three // Minimize Watching the News

-I recommend catching your local news on youtube!
-In Seattle, KING 5 news does an amazing job highlighting every thing three times a day.
-I grab the 5pm round up and I love it.
-Just enough to be in the know but wrapped in a 16 minute max round up.
+I recommend catching your local news on YouTube!
+In Seattle, KING 5 News does an amazing job of highlighting everything three times a day.
+I grab the 5 pm round-up up and I love it.
+Just enough to be in the know but wrapped in a 16-minute max round-up.
 I’ve found that this reduces your stress, anxiety and helps you focus on other things.

 Four // Minimize TV

-Minimizing tv, in general, not only free’s you up but also helps with eye strain.
+Minimizing TV, in general, not only frees you up but also helps with eye strain.
 Personally, I look at my monitors all day.
-If I’m not looking at a monitor, it’s my phone or the tv.
+If I’m not looking at a monitor, it’s my phone or the TV.
 Give yourself a break.
-If you must have the tv on, try listing to music and maybe have a dance party instead. 😊
+If you must have the TV on, try listening to music and maybe have a dance party instead. 😊

 Five // Get Fresh air

-Whether this is merely opening up every single window in your apartment/house/condo/living space, get some fresh air.
+Whether this is merely opening up every single window in your apartment/house/condo/living space, or getting some fresh air.
 It’s amazing what breathing in crisp morning air will do for you and the rest of the day.
 My windows stay open for an hour in the morning.
-Then when I go for my walk I open all the windows again til I get back.
-Yes, I need to clean the dust off a few times a week but it lightens up my apartment’s vibes a lot.
+Then, when I go for my walk, I open all the windows again til I get back.
+Yes, I need to clean the dust off a few times a week, but it lightens up my apartment’s vibes a lot.

 10 Ways to Take Care of Yourself When Stressed